dfelinto/blender-multiview-old/blender/extern/qdune/README.txt

 There are several example ribfiles in the 'ribs' directory which might be useful for testing.
 The fig.12. ribfiles are example files from the 'Advanced Renderman' book, chapter 12, see http://www.renderman.org/RMR/Publications/index.html#Advanced for more info.
+'suzgallery.rib' is a modified version of an example file from the well-known BMRT renderer, 'vasegallery1.rib'.

 Anyone wishing to do work on the renderer will find the book 'Production Rendering' a very useful reference, since the entire design of qdune is based on it. see http://www.amazon.com/Production-Rendering-Ian-Stephenson/dp/1852338210